apache/couchdb-documentation/src/cluster/theory.rst

 The number of nodes that need to save a document before a write is returned with ``201`` is also equal to half of the total copies of the document plus one.
 However, unlike the read case, for writes this is computed for the database as a whole, even if there is a network partition.
-If there are less nodes than that number, then ``202`` is returned.
+If there are fewer nodes than that number, then ``202`` is returned.
 Both read and write numbers can be specified with a request as ``r`` and ``w`` parameters accordingly.